The River Eden

 The story of St Paul's Church Holme Eden, is closely bound up with the history of the Dixon family - a very familiar name around the Carlisle area.
 Peter Dixon Sr had been a successful merchant and ship-owner in Whitehaven, who had moved to Carlisle early in the nineteenth century some years after his marriage to Mary Ferguson.

 Peter Dixon provided the land for a Church, churchyard and burial ground, met the cost of the building itself (said to have been about £1,500) and gave £2,500 at 4 per cent per annum towards the stipend of the Vicar.
 The stipend of the minister was to be augmented by rents paid by the regular occupants of the pews at Church services.
-The level of these rents varied from three shillings (fifteen pence) to twelve shillings (sixty pence) per seat per annum.
-One third of the pews were free.
-In view of the seating habits of many modern churchgoers, it is interesting to note that the best (i.e. the most expensive) seats were towards the front of the church!
-The new Church (dedicated in the name of St. Paul) and the surrounding churchyard were consecrated by Hugh Percy, Bishop of Carlisle, on Tuesday, 2nd September 1845.
+The level of these rents varied and one third of the pews were free.
+The new Church (dedicated in the name of St Paul) and the surrounding churchyard were consecrated by Hugh Percy, Bishop of Carlisle, on Tuesday, 2nd September 1845.

 (This extract is taken from 'St Paul's Holme Eden 1845-1995' and was compiled by Stuart Casson)

-The journey to the reordering was not easy, but as a church family we saw God wonderfully provide all the financies necessary for this project.
-The reordering has completely transformed our work with our communities, especially with Children and Families, which would never have been possible otherwise.
+The journey to the reordering was not easy, but as a church family we saw God wonderfully provide all the finances necessary for this project.
+The reordering has completely transformed our work with our communities, especially with children and families, which would never have been possible otherwise.

 Since the reordering, we have seen God's further provision when generous giving of monies and land by a local farming family, made it possible for a car park to be built at the church in 2014.
 This was then further extended in August 2017 to accommodate the growing numbers of people attending events and activities.
 We thank God for taking us on this journey and for all the things we have seen him do.
 We look forward to the future in faith and with hope at what God will do through us.